-The Private Wealth Practice at Katten Muchin Rosenman LLP is pleased to provide you with a summary of some of the most significant state and federal developments from the past year, along with important, time-sensitive recommendations for you to consider for planning before year-end.
+The Trusts and Estates Practice at Katten Muchin Rosenman LLP is pleased to provide you with a summary of some of the most significant state and federal developments from the past year, along with important, time-sensitive recommendations for you to consider for planning before year-end.

 Federal Estate, GST and Gift Tax Rates

-The 2010 Act reunifies the gift and estate tax for the first time in years.
-The applicable exclusion amount for each of the gift, estate and GST taxes is $5 million with a top tax rate for each of 35%.
-For 2012, the $5 million is indexed for inflation and will increase to $5.12 million.
+In 2010, gift and estate tax applicable exclusion amounts were reunified for the first time in several years.
+The applicable exclusion amount for each of the gift, estate and GST taxes was set at $5 million with a top tax rate for each of 35%.
+For 2012, the $5 million was indexed for inflation and increased to $5.12 million.

 Annual Gift Tax Exclusion

-Each year individuals are entitled to make gifts of the Annual Gift Tax Exclusion Amount without incurring gift tax or using any of their lifetime applicable exclusion amount against estate and gift tax.
-The amount of the Annual Gift Tax Exclusion will remain at $13,000 per donee in 2012.
-Thus, a husband and wife together will be able to gift $26,000 to each donee.
+Each year individuals are entitled to make gifts of the annual gift tax exclusion amount without incurring gift tax or using any of their lifetime applicable exclusion amount against estate and gift tax.
+The amount of the annual gift tax exclusion will increase from $13,000 per donee in 2012 to $14,000 per donee in 2013.
+Thus, a husband and wife together will be able to gift $28,000 to each donee.

 Consistency of Basis Valuation